Athenian-type helmet from Scythian barrow in Ukraine

 0

 It must be noted that a Scythian mounted warrior on the famous Solokha gold comb is represented with a very similar helmet on his head (title image).
-The full composition on top of the comb, although from a reverse side, can be seen here.
+The full composition and some thoughts on the comb can be found in the link below:

 Previous articleUnique Royal Hat of a Rus ruler from a barrow near Kyiv